Women's lacrosse: Rules

 Before a game can begin, every stick that each player is planning on using during the game must be approved by the referee; the process is called a "stick check".
 The evaluation is based on a set of standards created by U.S. Lacrosse and the NCAA.
 These standards may change as new sticks are being created by lacrosse equipment companies.
 During a stick check, a standard lacrosse ball is placed into the head of the stick and viewed by the referee at eye level.
 If the ball cannot be seen over the top of the side-wall of the head of the stick, then the pocket is too deep for play.
 The stick may also be checked by placing the ball in and tilting the stick at about a 45 degree angle and letting the ball roll down and out of the stick.
 This occurs on both the back and the front of the stick.
 If the ball gets stuck, then the pocket is too deep and the strings must be adjusted.
 A pocket that is deeper than regulation causes an unfair advantage for the individual with the stick.
-If the stick pocket is too deep, this can be fixed by tightening the stringing, but if a stick’s pocket depth cannot be adjusted to regulation, the stick cannot be used in the game.
-An example of a stick stringing regulation is that the shooting string attachment must be 3.5 inches from the top of the head.
+If the stick pocket is too deep, this can be fixed by tightening the stringing, but if a stick's pocket depth cannot be adjusted to regulation, the stick cannot be used in the game.
+An example of a stick stringing regulation is that the shooting string attachment must be 3.5 in from the top of the head.
 After a player scores a goal, the player must drop her stick so that the referee can check that the stick is within regulation.
-This rule only applies in collegiate and professional lacrosse, while in high school and club play, as long as the stick is cleared prior to play, it doesn't have to be checked after a goal is scored.
-However, a coach may request a stick check following a goal, and if the goal-scorer’s stick pocket is too deep or the stick is non-standard, the goal will be overruled.
+This rule applies only in collegiate and professional lacrosse, while in high school and club play, as long as the stick is cleared prior to play, it does not have to be checked after a goal is scored.
+However, a coach may request a stick check following a goal, and if the goal-scorer's stick pocket is too deep or the stick is non-standard, the goal will be overruled.
 Also, throughout the game, an opposing team may challenge a player's stick, meaning asking the referee to check that a player's stick is legal for play.

 The rules of women's lacrosse differ significantly from men's lacrosse.
 In international women's lacrosse, 10 players constitute a full team, and its rules differ slightly from the U.S. rules.